 Applying location intelligence to your dataset, for instance, makes it spatially comprehensive and offers new levels of insight around that dataset, which leads to better decision-making.

 For example, Fortis BC uses data integration to automate the assessment of current wildfire threats to its buildings, customers, and gas and electric assets.
 Integrating with other data types can also mean conforming to interoperability standards to save on business costs.
 Further, open source data formats offer many advantages for businesses.

 8. Data integrity

 Data integration technology should cleanse and validate the information passing through.
 Obviously, we all want our data to be robust and high quality.
-An integration strategy ensures data is free of errors, inconsistencies, and duplication.
+A data integration plan ensures data is free of errors, inconsistencies, and duplication.

-An integrated data solution makes it easy to keep information up to date.
+A data integration plan makes it easy to keep information up to date automatically.
 One input can propagate across all integrated systems, keeping your data current.
 In fact, your data can even be real-time if a server or cloud solution is part of the integration strategy.
 Automation can keep data both up to date and integrated seamlessly, especially in response to an event or whenever new data arrives.

 Any data type can live in a wide variety of sources.
-Developing an integration strategy—both the technical and business aspects—is critical to ensuring your organization’s data reaches its maximum potential.
-Learn more about data integration and how FME technology can help your organization develop a data integration plan – no matter how big or small your data is big or small, spatial or tabular, structured or unstructured, open or proprietary, or all of the above.
+Developing an integration strategy—both the technical and business aspects—is critical to assuring your organization’s data reaches its maximum potential.
+Learn more about data integration and how FME technology can help your organization develop a data integration plan – no matter how big or small your data is, spatial or tabular, structured or unstructured, open or proprietary, or all the above.